carvel-dev/carvel/site/content/blog/carvelizing-helm-chart.md

 ## Authoring a Carvel Package

-To create a package, we need to create two CRs.
+To create a package, we need to create two Custom Resources (CRs).
 We will go through step by step to author an nginx helm chart:

-**1. Create PackageMetadata CR**: Package Metadata contains very high level information and description about the package.
+**1. Create PackageMetadata CR**: Package Metadata contains high level information and description about the package.
 Multiple versions of a package share same package metadata.

 Save the below PackageMetadata CR to a file named `pkgMetadata.yaml`
 ```yaml